 How far into the future are risks considered?
+3 to 6 years

-Type of tools and methods used
+Type of tools and methods used International methodologies

-International methodologies

-Tools and methods used

-Life Cycle Assessment
+Tools and methods used Life Cycle Assessment

-Hilton has utilized SIMApro LCA to systematically assessed the environmental risks in their supply chain, including water, waste, energy, GHG emissions and biodiversity impact.
+Hilton has utilized SIMApro LCA to systematically assess the environmental risks in our supply chain, including water, waste, energy, GHG emissions and biodiversity impact.